Vietnam.vn - Nền tảng quảng bá Việt Nam

-What is keeping Canada from delivering 80,000 CRV7 missiles to Ukraine?
+What is preventing Canada from delivering 80,000 CRV7 missiles to Ukraine?

-According to EurAsian Times, Canada's opposition Conservative Party has called on the Canadian government to provide obsolete CRV7 air-to-surface missiles to the Ukrainian military as soon as possible.
-CBC News reported that the Canadian government is under pressure from the federal Conservative Party to transfer tens of thousands of surplus air-to-surface missiles to Ukraine.
+According to EurAsian Times, Canada's opposition Conservative Party has urged the government to expedite the delivery of outdated CRV7 air-to-ground missiles to the Ukrainian military.
+CBC News reports that the Canadian government is under pressure from the federal Conservative Party to transfer tens of thousands of surplus air-to-ground missiles to Ukraine.

-Since 2018, the Conservatives have called on the Trudeau government to do more to support Ukraine.
-This includes sending surplus weapons to the Ukrainian Armed Forces and replacing Russian oil and gas with Canadian energy for our closest allies, which would help create jobs for Canadian workers,” the party said in a press release.
+In a press release, the party stated: “ Since 2018, the Conservative Party has called on Prime Minister Trudeau’s government to do more to support Ukraine.
+This includes sending surplus weapons to the Ukrainian Armed Forces and replacing Russian oil and gas with Canadian energy for our closest allies, which would help create jobs for Canadian workers .”

 CRV7 air-to-ground missile.